Click here for the home page

 Throughout the first half of his long reign, Kangxi often had to fight to keep his empire.
 The first military challenge came from the three generals who had crushed the Sichuan rebellion; one of them was Wu Sangui, the same general who had let the Manchus through the Great Wall originally.
 But now they refused to relinquish authority to Beijing, and ruled the territory they had captured like three independent states.
 When Kangxi moved against one of them, the warlord of Guangdong Province, in 1674, all of the "Three Feudatories" rose up in revolt; the son of Coxinga sent an army from Taiwan to help the rebels.
 The rebellion nearly brought a premature end to the Qing dynasty, but with the aid of loyal Chinese generals, Kangxi prevailed by 1681.
 In 1683 he invaded Taiwan, defeated Coxinga's grandson, and made that island part of China for the first time.

 Meanwhile to the north, a different sort of trouble was brewing.
 For a century the Russians, led by Cossack adventurers, had been exploring and settling Siberia.
 On the Amur River they built a fortress named Albazin in 1655.
-This was too close to the Manchu homeland to ignore, and Cossack atrocities led the locals to call upon the Manchus for help.
+This was too close to the Manchu homeland to ignore, and Cossack atrocities led the local tribesmen to call upon the Manchus for help.
 Kangxi responded by setting up roads, bases, river fleets, granaries, a postal service, and military garrisons, making sure that he had more control over the disputed area than the Russians did.
 Then he attacked the Cossack outposts, destroying them one by one until only Albazin was left.
 Now Kangxi felt ready to negotiate; he arrived on the scene with a fleet of ninety ships to strengthen the Manchu bargaining position.
 The result was the Treaty of Nerchinsk in 1689, China's first formal agreement with a Western government.
 The Chinese got what they wanted--all territory drained by the Amur River--and in return they permitted the Russians to trade in Beijing, a concession no other Europeans enjoyed.

 An invasion from the Mongols came in the 1690s, when the Khalkha tribes united under a leader named Galdan and advanced to Jehol, just 200 miles north of Beijing.
 Kangxi personally led the counterattack, and considered the defeat of this elusive invader the greatest achievement of his career.
 In a sense he was right; after Galdan committed suicide in 1697, China was secure from all enemies for a century and a half.
 Outer Mongolia now became part of the Chinese empire.(7)